is-bio/is-bio/docs/GitHub_App.md

 For `qa` or `prodction` env, the situation are similar.
 You just need to change some value to meet your needs.

-## Create a GitHub App
+## Create your GitHub App

 Refer to [create-a-github-app](https://docs.github.com/en/developers/apps/setting-up-your-development-environment-to-create-a-github-app#step-2-register-a-new-github-app).

 - Visit https://github.com/settings/apps , click `New GitHub App` button.
 - Fill `GitHub App name` with `Your Name's Blog dev` (or any name you like).
-- Fill `desscription` with this:

-	Install this app on your `markdown-blog` repository, so that when you `git push`, the blog server will be notified and update your blog.

 - Fill `Homepage URL`.
 This is for display purposes only and does not affect business logic.
 E.g., https://your-domain.com.

 ### Install and run 'ngrok' (development environment only)

-This paragraph is **only for development environment debugging** and is not necessary in a production environment.
+This paragraph is **only for development environment debugging** and is not necessary in a production environment!

 Install `ngrok` and configure it well.
 Then do this: